OFFLINE-GmbH/oc-mall-plugin/README.md

 [![Build Status](https://travis-ci.org/OFFLINE-GmbH/oc-mall-plugin.svg?branch=develop)](https://travis-ci.org/OFFLINE-GmbH/oc-mall-plugin)

 **This plugin is under heavy development**.
 Don't use it in production yet.
 A first production ready version is
-planned to be release in the Summer of 2018.
+planned to be released in the Summer of 2018.

 ## Access pricing information